Probiotic Foods For Colds and Flus

 Your Immune System and Your Gut

-Over the last decade, more and more research has shown that having more good bacteria in your gut does in fact appear to improve the body's immune response.
-That, in turn, helps the body be better prepared to fight off certain infections, including the common cold and even COVID-19. (check out the link) Consuming prebiotics and probiotic foods regularly can lower your chances of getting a cold.
+Over the last decade, more and more research has shown that having more good bacteria in your gut does, in fact, appear to improve the body's immune response.
+This, in turn, helps the body be better prepared to fight off certain infections including the common cold and even COVID-19. (check out the link) Consuming prebiotics and probiotic foods regularly can lower your chances of getting a cold.
 If you do catch a cold, they may help reduce the severity of your symptoms and shorten how long they last.

 Seventy percent of your body’s immune cells live in your gut